 On a lighter note, lovely as the palaces and the culture of Madrid were, for all of us the most enjoyable part of being here was the social interactions we had during our stay.
 Being on the road means that we are away from family and friends and we obviously miss them enormously, so finding people our own age to hang out with was really special.

-When we were in Barcelona back in November, we met another British travelling and road schooling family with three girls, two of whom are a similar age to Emma and Megan.
-The girls all became firm friends and when we left we exchanged email addresses and said that we would keep in touch.
+When we were in Barcelona back in November, we met another British travelling and road schooling family with three girls, two of whom are a similar age to E and M. The girls all became firm friends and when we left we exchanged email addresses and said that we would keep in touch.
 We did, and that is how we came to find ourselves, 5 months later, pitched opposite them on this campsite near Madrid.
 The girls instantly picked up where they had left off and we brought our tables together that evening to enjoy a meal and each other’s company.
 Then, to our astonishment, the following day ANOTHER travelling family arrived at the campsite with TWO MORE girls of similar ages!

 What a wonderful time the girls all had, playing, singing, skipping and making creative things out of the leaves, twigs and other items they found all around them.
 They quickly formed such a tight knit little group and it was wonderful to see them having so much fun together.

 We parents had fun socialising and getting to know one another too.
 On our last night all together we organised a joint BBQ, finished off with toasted marshmallows and sparklers.
 It was great chatting to other people who doing something similar to us, comparing notes about homeschooling, blogging and how we cope with living full time in a caravan or motorhome.
 We discussed different places we have visited, swapped recommendations of good campsites and discussed our different plans for the future.
 It really was a very special few days.
 And we’ve all swapped addresses again, so who knows where we might next meet up…